rsek/dataforged/starforged_moves.md

 ***Progress Move***

 **When you seize an objective in a fight**, envision how you take decisive action.
 Then, roll the challenge dice and compare to your progress.
-Momentum is ignored on this roll.

 If you are in control, check the result as normal.
 If you are in a bad spot, count a strong hit as a weak hit, and a weak hit as a miss.